Create a dashboard

 - In the Share window, click Create a New Web App.
-Click the Operations Dashboard tab.
+Click the ArcGIS Dashboards tab.

 The new dashboard inherits the title and tags of the original map.
 To ensure that your dashboard is given a unique name in your ArcGIS Online organization, you'll add your initials.

 - For Title, add your initials to the end of the default name.